-- What chronotype do you think you are, and do you think it affects your day? - Is sleep important for you to feel joyful during your day? - What do you do, or what can you do, to make sure you get enough sleep?"
+- What chronotype do you think you are & do you think it affects your day? - Is sleep important for you to feel joyful during your day? - What do you do/what can you do, to make sure you get enough sleep? - What are some strategies to focus and pay attention at times when you do feel like falling asleep?